MrBMueller/MidGen/README.md

  - `<start-time>` is basically the timestamp in whole note units where the sequence gets inserted.
  - `<base-note>` determines the sequence reference note `0` as the sequencer works relative from there.
 In conjunction with the scale it provides finally the sequence key.
  - `<scale>` 0:chromatic (typically used in combination with base-note zero to access regular midi note numbers - e.g. for percussion sequences); 2:major; 3:minor
- - `<sequence>` is a text based argument representing the actual sequence to insert
+ - `<sequence>` is a text string argument representing the actual sequence to insert

 Example - simple micro sequence: